gpoore/minted/latex/RESTRICTED_SHELL_ESCAPE.md

     is installed within a Python installation, then it will create a `latexminted` executable within that Python installation.

-    When the `latexminted` executable that is installed within a TeX distribution runs, it checks for the existence of a `latexminted` executable within a Python installation.
-If that executable exists and has a higher precedence on `PATH`, then that executable runs in a subprocess.
-Under Windows, there is also a check for the first `latexminted` executable on `PATH` that is under the user's home directory, since Windows appends user `PATH` to system `PATH`, so the system `PATH` may prevent finding a user installation of `latexminted`.
+    Under non-Windows operating systems, such a separate `latexminted` executable can be used by prepending it to `PATH`.
+Under Windows, this is not always possible because TeX Live ignores `PATH` in running restricted shell escape executables and because Windows appends user `PATH` to system `PATH`, so the system `PATH` may prevent finding a user installation of `latexminted`.

+    When the `latexminted` executable that is installed within a TeX distribution runs under Windows, it checks for the existence of a `latexminted` executable within a Python installation.
+Such an executable must be the first `latexminted` executable on `PATH`, or the first `latexminted` executable on `PATH` that is under the user's home directory.
 Python's `shutil.which()` is used to search `PATH` for `latexminted` executables outside the TeX distribution.
+If a suitable executable is found, it runs in a subprocess.

 Whenever a subprocess is used to run an executable, that executable must meet two conditions: